O. J. Simpson: Early life

-College football and athletics career
+College football and track career

 Although Simpson was an All-City football player at Galileo, his mediocre high-school grades prevented him from attracting the interest of many college recruiters.
 After a childhood friend's injury in the Vietnam War influenced Simpson to stay out of the military, he enrolled at City College of San Francisco in 1965.
-He played football both ways as a running back and defensive back and was named to the Junior College All-American team as a running back.
-City College won the Prune Bowl against Long Beach State, and many colleges sought Simpson as a transfer student for football.
+He played football both as a running back and defensive back and was named to the Junior College All-American team as a running back.
+City College won the Prune Bowl against Long Beach City College, and many colleges sought Simpson as a transfer student for football.

-Simpson chose to attend the University of Southern California (USC), which he had admired as a young football fan, over the University of Utah.
+In 1967, Simpson enrolled at the University of Southern California (USC) in Los Angeles, which he had admired as a young football fan.
+He had also considered going to the University of Utah.
 He played running back with the Trojans for head coach John McKay in 1967 and 1968.
 Simpson led the nation in rushing both years under McKay: in 1967 with 1,543 yards and 13 touchdowns, and in 1968 with 1,880 yards on 383 carries.

-As a junior in 1967, Simpson was a close runner-up in the Heisman Trophy balloting to quarterback Gary Beban of UCLA.
-In that year's Victory Bell rivalry game between the teams, USC was down by six points in the fourth quarter with under 11 minutes remaining.
+In their 1967 game against their crosstown rival UCLA, USC was down by six points in the fourth quarter with under 11 minutes remaining.
 On their own 36, USC backup quarterback Toby Page called an audible on third and seven.
 Simpson's 64-yard touchdown run tied the score, and the extra point provided a 21–20 lead, which was the final score.
-This was the biggest play in what is regarded as one of the greatest football games of the 20th century.
+This was the biggest play in what is regarded as one of the greatest football games of the 20th century, and pictures of the play were published in many national magazines.
 Another dramatic touchdown in the same game is the subject of the Arnold Friberg oil painting, O.J.
 Simpson Breaks for Daylight.
-Simpson also won the Walter Camp Award in 1967 and was a two-time consensus All-American.
+Simpson also won the Walter Camp Award in 1967 and was a two-time unanimous All-American.
+USC would go on to win the national title for that year.
+Even though Simpson led the nation in college football rushing yards, the Heisman Trophy went to UCLA's Gary Beban; Simpson was second in voting.